oussamaZEBDA/ec2-search/README.md

 # ec2-search
 Read in an AWS credentials file and iterate through each account, saving details on every instance (in every region) to disk.
-We cant then quickly query this information to provide get on EC2 instances without having to log into AWS or use the AWS CLI.
+We cant then quickly query this information without having to log into AWS or use the AWS CLI.

-## Installation

 ## Usage
 ### Load